turingschool/curriculum/source/projects/contact_manager.markdown

 @phone_number = PhoneNumber.new(contact_id: params[:contact_id])
 ```

 The tests are still complaining.
-This time let's look at the `undefined method `person'` issue.
+This time let's look at the `undefined method 'person'` issue.

 Go back to the phone numbers controller and change the `redirect_to @phone_number.person` to `redirect_to @phone_number.contact`.
 There are two of them.